geoarrow/geoarrow/format.md

 It may be useful for implementations that already have facilities to read and/or write well-known binary (WKB) to store features in this form without modification.
-When well-known binary is stored in an Arrow array, it should follow the convensions defined in the
+When well-known binary is stored in an Arrow array, it should follow the conventions defined in the
 [GeoParquet specification](https://github.com/opengeospatial/geoparquet).
 Notably, it should use the ISO form instead of EWKB when Z or M dimensions are included and axis order is defined as easting, northing/longitude, latitude